smokephisticated/smokephisticated/pages/bowls/bowls.md

 As well as the Piece Pipe from [Piecepipe.com](https://www.originalpiecepipe.com/?afmc=2f){:target="_blank"}

-**Oh, and relax;** Discreet packaging is also the norm for both shops.
-You will recieve your products packed into an unmarked box.
+**Oh, and relax;** Discreet packaging is also the norm for all three shops.
+You will recieve your products packed into an unmarked package with no indication of what you're ordering.

-Review DopeBoo's shipping policy Here.
-Review Grasscity's shipping policy Here.

 <h3 class="heading-center">Please Note:</h3>